discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

-One of my area of research if the study of algorithms that are distributed (in space but also in time), and that are local, in the sense that the decisions are based on the partial vision of the system/input.
+One of my area of research if the study of algorithms that are distributed (in space but also in time), and that are local, in the sense that the decisions are based on the partial view of the system/input.
 In this area (at least for classic distributed algorithms) a standard technique is *indistinguishability*.
 The proofs using this technique often end up using some combinatorics